elmtree-askmo/cloudcannon-app/content/learn/education-studies/define-skills-and-explain-their-importance-in-career-choice.md

 url: /learn/education-studies/questions/define-skills-and-explain-their-importance-in-career-choice
 score: -1.0
 related_article1:
-    id: 168467
+    id: 168463
-    title: What is the significance of work values in career choices?
+    title: >-
+        What are some online resources available for career planning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-work-values-in-career-choices
+    url: /learn/education-studies/questions/what-are-some-online-resources-available-for-career-planning
 related_article2:
-    id: 168462
+    id: 168464
-    title: How can aligning skills and values with careers benefit career planning?
+    title: >-
+        What are the general categories of skills and why are they important?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-aligning-skills-and-values-with-careers-benefit-career-planning
+    url: /learn/education-studies/questions/what-are-the-general-categories-of-skills-and-why-are-they-important
 related_article3:
-    id: 168460
+    id: 168467
-    title: How do personal traits influence career choice?
+    title: >-
+        What is the significance of work values in career choices?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-personal-traits-influence-career-choice
+    url: /learn/education-studies/questions/what-is-the-significance-of-work-values-in-career-choices
 related_article4:
-    id: 168469
+    id: 168468
-    title: What is the role of media in shaping values?
+    title: >-
+        How can family and friends influence an individual's values?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-media-in-shaping-values
+    url: /learn/education-studies/questions/how-can-family-and-friends-influence-an-individuals-values
 related_article5:
     id: 168469
+    title: >-
-    title: What is the role of media in shaping values?
+        What is the role of media in shaping values?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-role-of-media-in-shaping-values
 ---